 MTB/BMX bike track - The track includes jumps and berms but with a flatter alternative for those not ready to tackle the harder jumps and ride up the berms.
 The track is in the lower field among the trees.
 Note: it is strictly pedal power only, so sorry - no motor bikes.

-Path to the River Witham Bank - This all-weather surfaced path allows not only walkers but wheelchair users, mobility scooters, pushchairs and pedal bikes to pass through the fields and on as far as the Delph that runs alongside the River Witham.
-A bridge has been constructed across the Delph to allow access to the riverbank and the Viking way footpath that runs along it.
-Users can walk along the Viking Way to either Fiskerton or Greetwell.
-Note: once over the Delph bridge it's a scramble up the grassy bank to the bank top, so it's not feasible for wheelchairs or mobility scooters.
-It is hoped one day to create steps and a ramp up the bank, but this will require permission from the Environment Agency first.
+Path to the River Witham Bank - This all-weather surfaced path allows not only walkers but wheelchair users, mobility scooters, pushchairs and pedal bikes to pass through the fields over the Delph to the River Witham.
+The Delph is crossed by a footbridge and leads to steps and a ramp to allow access to the top of the riverbank.
+The ramp enables pushchairs and mobility scooters to negotiate the bank slope.
+Users can then walk along the Viking Way to either Fiskerton or Greetwell.

 Woodland Walk Path - This path runs amongst the trees planted on the eastern side of the fields.
 It is ideal for walkers and those with dogs.
-(Over 5000 trees and shrubs have been planted on Cherry Fields so far and there are plans for a further 5000 in the top field.)
+(Over 8000 trees and shrubs have been planted on Cherry Fields so far)

 Picnic tables – These can be found near the “Lagoon Castle” and also by the pond near the bike track.